Benign Prostate Hyperplasia

 Benign prostatic hyperplasia or prostatic enlargement manifests itself mainly after the age of 40.
 At this age, 40% of men present symptoms of this disease, which are mainly manifested in alterations in urinary dynamics.
 This percentage increases by 10% as each decade progresses, so that almost all men over 80 years of age have urinary problems.

 Urinary symptoms may be due to different causes.
-Among these, one of the most common is benign prostatic hyperplasia, although it is necessary to rule out others: narrowing of the urine duct (urethral stricture), bladder tumor, bladder stones, urinary tract infections, etcetera.
+One of the most common is benign prostatic hyperplasia but it is necessary to rule out others such as narrowing of the urinary tract (urethral stricture), bladder tumor, bladder stones, urinary tract infections, etcetera.

 The main symptoms of Benign Prostatic Hyperplasia (BPH) are: